Grant-Archibald-MS/powerfuldev-testing/examples/coe-kit-setup-and-install-wizard.md

 Power Fx and the extensibility model made it easy to hide complex operations like the conditional consent dialog behind simple Power Fx functions.
 This abstraction allowed us to focus on writing tests without worrying about the underlying complexities, making our testing process more efficient and maintainable.

-The [ConsentDialogFunction](https://github.com/microsoft/PowerApps-TestEngine/blob/integration/src/testengine.module.mda/ConsentDialogFunction.cs) provides an example of the C# extenion to Test Engine that allows the complexity of the conditional consent dialog to be handled.
-This is a good example of combining the extensiblity model of code first C# extensions with low code PowerFX to simplify the test case.
+The [ConsentDialogFunction](https://github.com/microsoft/PowerApps-TestEngine/blob/integration/src/testengine.module.mda/ConsentDialogFunction.cs) provides an example of the C# extension to Test Engine that allows the complexity of the conditional consent dialog to be handled.
+This is a good example of combining the extensibility model of code first C# extensions with low code PowerFX to simplify the test case.

 ## Scaling Guidance